- About OCSW

 Dr. Khan earned her Masters in Postcolonial Literature and Theory at the University of Oklahoma, Norman, and obtained her Ph.D. at the same institution. in 2018, she was recognized at the OK State Capitol for her human rights work, honored by the Oklahoma League of Women Voters as one of the 100 Trailblazers, and the Journal Record 50 Making a Difference.

 As Executive Director, she oversees programming, marketing, events, social media and daily operations of the Commission.
-Currently she serves as a Director for the National Association of Commissions for Women (NACW.)
-She is Co-Chair of the Oklahoma 20/20 Global Conversation on Board Diversity, an organization focused on increasing the number of women serving on corporate boards.
-She is also a board member of Sally's List, a progressive organization which recruits women to run for public office.
+Currently she serves as Vice President for the National Association of Commissions for Women (NACW.)
+She serves as Secretary on the board of Directors for Sister Cities International of Oklahoma, an organization devoted to creating and strengthening relations around the globe.
+She is a board member of Sally's List, a progressive organization which recruits women to run for public office.
 In 2019 she was appointed by OKC Mayor David Holt to serve on the Board of Adjustments.
-She is a graduate of Leadership OKC Class XXX.
+She is a graduate of Leadership OKC, Class XXX.

 Asberry earned her Bachelor of Science in Business /Management, and her Master of Business Administration / Human Resources Management from the University of Phoenix.
+She has completed work towards her Doctor of Business Adminsitraiton.
 In addition, she is a 1986 graduate of the George Meany School of Political Science and Labor Studies, in Washington, D.C.

 Representative Rhonda Baker was appointed Commissioner in 2017 by Speaker of the House, Charles McCall.
 Prior to being elected to the Oklahoma House of Representatives in 2016, Representative Baker was a middle school English teacher who had spent nearly two decades in the profession at the middle school, high school, and collegiate level.